verdaccio/verdaccio/website/translated_docs/zh-TW/plugins.md

 * [sinopia-ldap](https://www.npmjs.com/package/sinopia-ldap): LDAP auth plugin for sinopia.
 * [sinopia-github-oauth-env](https://www.npmjs.com/package/sinopia-github-oauth-env) Sinopia authentication plugin with github oauth web flow.

 > All sinopia plugins should be compatible with all future verdaccio versions.
+All sinopia plugins should be compatible with all future verdaccio versions.
 Anyhow, we encourage contributors to migrate them to the modern verdaccio API and using the prefix as *verdaccio-xx-name*.